Stucco shower walls design guide including the different types of stucco shower finishes and some tips on how properly clean your shower walls.

 Smooth Finish

 It’s very similar to what you see in the pictures of Santorini, Greece.
 It’s typically white and extremely smooth.
-Out of all of the finishes, this is the most technical and difficult one to achieve so it would be best if you hire out a skilled contractor to get the job done.
+Out of all of the finishes, this is the most technical and difficult one to achieve so it would be best if you hire a skilled contractor to get the job done.

 Santa Barbara Finish

 This is an extremely elegant stucco finish.
-It comes with a natural looking mottled pattern that’s often left unpainted for added effect.
+It comes with a natural-looking mottled pattern that’s often left unpainted for added effect.

 It’s best suited if you’re going for a Spanish villa type of design or look for your shower walls.
 Although it can technically be categorized under the smooth finish type, it stands out because of its semi-smooth texture with irregular patterns appearing here and there.